caetanoburjack/caetanoburjack/README.md

 ### I’m currently working on
 - Fire Department of Tocantins as a Full Stack Web Developer
-- My newest project deTudo.app.
+- My newest project, deTudo.app.
 You can see it at https://detudo.app/apresentacao

 &nbsp;
 &nbsp;